From Sarno’s Bakery to il Capriccio on Vermont

-In 1960 Umberto Sarno of Sarno’s Bakery fame went to Naples, Italy in pursuit of a promising young pastry chef.
-Upon arriving, Mr. Sarno found our Dad, Antonio Neiviller and offered him a job, a car and an apartment in Los Angeles.
+In 1960, Umberto Sarno of Sarno’s Bakery fame went to Naples, Italy, in pursuit of a promising young pastry chef.
+Upon arriving, Mr. Sarno found our Dad, Antonio Neiviller, and offered him a job, a car, and an apartment in Los Angeles.

-Fast forward to 1987… we opened ‘Rosso e Nero’ on Melrose Ave.
-Flora (Mom) and Antonio (Dad) created a simple menu of traditional Italian dishes and hired a young Salomon Roman to run the kitchen, but first they had to train him and then sent him to Italy for 3 months to learn the fine art of Italian cuisine.
+Fast forward to 1987, we opened Rosso e Nero on Melrose Avenue.
+Flora (Mom) and Antonio (Dad) created a simple menu of traditional Italian dishes and hired a young Salomon Roman to run the kitchen.
+First, however, they had to train him—and so they sent Salomon to Italy for three months to learn the fine art of Italian cuisine.

-In 2003, we moved to our current location (the Eastside) and ‘il Capriccio on Vermont’ was established.
+In 2003, we moved to our current location (the Eastside) and il Capriccio on Vermont was established.
 We kept Chef Cecilio and will be sending him to train in Italy.
-We feel that he and Salomon make an exceptional team—there’s always something exciting in the kitchen.
+We feel that he and Salomon make an exceptional team—there’s always something exciting happening in the kitchen!

 My brother, Ermanno, and I have been immersed in hospitality for most of our lives.
 Prior to opening on Melrose, we could be found at Cafe Roma, Di Gennaro, Santina’s, Martoni’s, Le Donne Cucina, Emilio’s, La Strada and Villa Capri (whew!)—but enough about us.